jaredhanson/kerouac/README.md

     Welcome to my website!

 Layouts are located in a `layouts` directory and are rendered using [EJS](https://github.com/visionmedia/ejs).
+EJS template filenames must end in the extension ".ejs".

     <!DOCTYPE html>
     <html>